 The Incredible Shrinking Alpha

 Swedroe shows how outperforming the market on a risk-adjusted basis has become more and more difficult over time.
-He explains how academic research has helped covert alpha (excess return) to beta.
-He also discusses why the competition has been getting tougher and how the amount of assets chasing the shrinking supply of alpha has greatly expanded.
+He explains how academic research has helped convert alpha (excess return) to beta, resulting in tougher competition and an increasing amount of money chasing a shrinking opportunity supply.
+He discusses the hurdles and benefits this presents for today’s individual investor.